 The reason that the court must not try to look at the wider issues in the case at an interim hearing is because it just wouldn’t be fair to anyone to do so.
 Interim hearings are usually arranged urgently and you will be lucky to get any more than a day of the court’s time to hear them.
 There simply won’t be time to give all the issues the attention they deserve.
 However, the court can’t ignore likely future outcomes and when considering what is in a child’s best interests must take account of all the circumstances and will concern itself with the reality of the child’s situation.

-Proportionality is a key concept in family law, arising from Article 8 of the European Convention.
-Interfering with a child or parent’s right to a family life can only be allowed if it is in accordance with the law, necessary and proportionate.
+Proportionality is a key concept in family law, arising from Article 8 of the European Convention on Human Rights [ECHR].
+Interfering with a child or parent’s right to a family life can only be allowed if it lawful, necessary and proportionate.
+If you want to read more about the impact of the ECHR on family law, here is a useful article.

 What happens next?